ARM-software/psa-api/doc/crypto/api/keys/management.rst

     Use this function to provide explicit production parameters when generating a key.
     See the description of `psa_generate_key()` for the operation of this function with the default production parameters.

-    See the documentation of `psa_key_custom_production_t` for a list of non-default production parameters.
+    See the documentation of `psa_custom_key_parameters_t` for a list of non-default production parameters.
 See the key type definitions in :secref:`key-types` for details of the custom production parameters used for key generation.

 .. function:: psa_copy_key